 Southern California Wildfires, December 2017

-Strong Santa Ana winds, low humidity, and a dry summer across the state have created a perfect environment for wildfires to burn and make it very difficult for firefighters to control.
+Strong Santa Ana winds, low humidity and a dry summer across the state created a perfect environment for wildfires to burn.

 Contact us about our Global Cat Response services.